Search within:

 Cadet Strings

-This group is for 3rd-6th graders who are new to the string family or have beginning string experience.
+This group is for students who have beginning string experience.

 ACMS Cadet Strings

-2020 caused a pause in the rollout, but the Cadet Strings will be expanding in Athens in the 2022-2023 school year.
-This program will offer group instruction on orchestral string instruments highlighting a variety of music styles and celebrating the rich string heritage already revered in Appalachia.
+This program offers group instruction on orchestral string instruments highlighting a variety of music styles and celebrating the rich string heritage already revered in Appalachia.

 Jazz musicians perform